AbhijitBiradar/HTTP-Status-Codes/README.md

   A 302 Found status code indicates to a client/browser that a resource that they are accessing is temporarily located under a different location.
 Unlike the 301 status code, a 302 status code indicates a temporary move, so the client should not automatically update its links to the new location, as again, it is meant to be temporary.
 An example of where the 302 status code should be used if there are multiple URLs, but they could be served in different languages.
 A user may arrive at specific URL, but the client may redirect them automatically to the proper page based on their browser settings and use this on subsequent visits.
 It is noted that in some cases, browsers may change a request from POST to GET.
 In the case that this action is not favorable, a 307 status code should be used.
 See RFC7231, Section 6.4.3 for more information.

+302 Found, The Uniform Resource Identifier (URI) changed, but the change is not permanent.
+A 302 Found means more changes might occur in the future, so consider using the new URI to complete requests.
+This code is one way to create a temporary redirect.

 ### HTTP Status Code 303: See Other